6vx/kitebot721/src/lib/pages/quotes.md

 >
 > **T.Eliot**
 >
-> *I've been feeli  n   this in my bones.
+> *I've been feeling this in my bones.
 Knowing a cycle as it happens, instead of simply living it*

 > It's not good enough to be right, you also have to be effective.
 >